Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 You can examine every step of the funnel, from visitors to leads to customers to revenue, underscoring the purpose and importance of the dashboard.
 By looking at performance over time, you can also make sure that you convert prospects at a consistent (or improved) rate.
-This dashboard is the first and most important one because it proves to the client that you are dedicated to helping them reach their targets through the use of a purposeful dashboard.
+This dashboard is the first and most critical one because it demonstrates to the client that you are dedicated to helping them reach their targets through the use of a purposeful dashboard.

 How To Use It: Let’s say that your client wants to do $200,000 in revenue this quarter.